martinothamar/Mediator/README.md

 ### 4.9.
 Notification publishers

+> [!IMPORTANT]
+> This API is currently in the latest 3.0 previews, not available in stable.

 Notification publishers are responsible for dispatching notifications to a collection of handlers.
 There are two built in implementations: